-We extend the basic model from Weber et al. [39] to include vaccination.
-We assume that the leaving rate $\mu$ is unchanged across all classes and that there is no disease-specific death rate.
+We extend the SEIRS compartmental model for a single age cohort described by Weber et~al.~[46] to include a vaccine strategy for RSV where a fixed proportion of newborns are vaccinated before infection.
+(This is equivalent to the situation where pregnant mothers are vaccinated before giving birth.)
+We assume that the leaving rate μ is unchanged across all classes and that there is no disease-specific death rate.
 We scale the entry and leaving rates so that the population is constant.

-Let S represent susceptible, I represent infected and R represent recovered individuals, with V, $I_V$ and $R_V$ the corresponding compartments for vaccinated individuals.
-The birth rate is $\mu$ , with a proportion p vaccinated, of whom $\epsilon$ successfully mount an immune response; the death rate is matched to the birth rate.
-The time-dependent transmissibility parameter is $\beta(t)$ , with recovery $\nu$ and loss of immunity $\gamma$ .
-Corresponding vaccination parameters are $\beta_V(t)$ , $\nu_V$ and $\gamma_V$ , respectively.
-Finally, the waning of the vaccine is given by $\omega$ .
+Let S represent susceptible, I represent infected and R represent recovered individuals, with V, I_V and R_V the corresponding compartments for vaccinated individuals.
+The birth rate is μ , with a proportion p vaccinated, of whom ε successfully mount an immune response; the death rate is equal to the birth rate.
+The time-dependent transmissibility function is $\beta(t)$, with recovery ν and loss of immunity γ .
+The transmissibility of infected vaccinated individuals is described by $\beta_V(t)$, and the recovery and loss of immunity rates for vaccinated individuals are ν_V and γ_V respectively.
+Finally, the waning of the vaccine protectiveness is given by ω .